akankshalamba1/World_Weather_Analysis/README.md

 There will be three primary phases of data analysis.

-1. Gather the Data
+###1.
+Gather the Data

-o Generate more than 1,500 random latitudes and longitudes using the NumPy package.
+- Generate more than 1,500 random latitudes and longitudes using the NumPy package.

-o List the closest cities to the latitudes and longitudes using the citipy module.
+- List the closest cities to the latitudes and longitudes using the citipy module.

-o To obtain the most recent weather information from each, use the OpenWeatherMap API.
+- To obtain the most recent weather information from each, use the OpenWeatherMap API.